chari-00/hackerrank-problems/README.md

-# 🚀 HackerRank Problem Solving Journey
+# 🚀 HackerRank Problem Solutions

 Welcome to my collection of solutions to coding problems on [HackerRank](https://www.hackerrank.com/profile/varshan_chari).
 This repo is a live log of my learning, where I solve problems across domains to improve my problem-solving skills, strengthen my foundations, and explore new programming concepts.